 Why did you decide to design your own logo rather than hiring a designer?

-I decided to design my logo because I wanted to be creative and not spend thousands of dollars — time was also a factor.
-There were many “online logo” platforms, but nothing was quite as incredible as Logojoy.
+I decided to design my own logo because I wanted to be creative and not spend thousands of dollars — time was also a factor.
+There were many “online logo maker” platforms, but nothing was quite as incredible as Logojoy.

 I was a little hesitant, of course, because you want to make sure you’re doing your brand justice and you don’t want to make a mistake displaying it to the world.